deepBhanSFDC/deepBhanSFDC/README.md

 # Hi there, I'm Deepu - 👋

-## I'm a Father, Developer, & Teacher!!
+## I'm a Engineer at SF !!!

 -
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about webDev
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I like Apex more than Java